Ayms/iAnonym/README.md

 ## Status and Tests :

-####This section is deprecated since now everything is working from the browser, we keep it for historical reasons.
+####This section is deprecated since now everything is working inside the browser, we keep it for historical reasons.

 See https://github.com/Ayms/node-Tor/blob/master/test/log-anonym.txt